-A value chain analysis template includes a set of activities that a company performs to deliver a valuable product from start to finish.
-The analysis itself allows your team to visualize all the business activities involved in creating the product — and helps you identify inefficiencies, bottlenecks, and miscommunications within the process.
+A value chain analysis template includes a set of activities a company performs to deliver a valuable product from start to finish.
+The analysis allows your team to visualize all the business activities involved in creating the product — and helps you identify inefficiencies, bottlenecks, and miscommunications within the process.

-Building a product can be costly in both time and resources.
+Building a product can be costly in terms of both time and resources.
 Even worse, it can be almost impossible to know whether a process works until after you’ve tried it.
 Porter’s Value Chain Model helps you visualize more complex or intangible processes.

 Every business should perform this analysis at some point.
-Your team can do this anytime you want to improve your competitive advantage, taking the following steps:
+Your team can do this anytime you want to improve your competitive advantage taking the following steps:

 Define your business’s primary activities (e.g. logistics, operations, marketing).